What do Richard Branson, David Bailey, and Daniel Radcliffe have in common. They all have dyspraxia.

 We want to make people realise that dyspraxia is a condition that can be managed and dealt with, and nothing can stop a dyspraxic person do anything they truly want to do.

 I was always embarrassed by my dyspraxia as I grew up.
 I always thought that, as I had a condition, a “problem”, or disability, it needed to be managed and dealt with and then suppressed beneath the weight of society’s expectations.
-As an already-awkward teenager, having dyspraxia was an added issue I just didn’t want, and so I would pretend I didn’t have it.
-I would often lie and pretend that I didn’t have it.
-I didn’t talk about it, and I wish I’d been truthful and open.
-I was wrong.
+As an already-awkward teenager, having dyspraxia was an added issue I just didn’t want, and so I would often lie and pretend that I didn’t have it.
+I was wrong; I should have been more open about it.

 If I can get one message out there, it’s this: don’t be ashamed.
 Don’t feel you have to hide your condition or that, by not talking about it, it’ll somehow go away.
 That will make you feel more isolated and alone.
 Since I’ve begun talking about it and opening up about how it affects my life, I’ve discovered so many new and exciting parts to my lives.
 My dyspraxic friends, such as Barbara, deserve praise for being especially knowledgeable.